bocoup/learn-ssh/instructor/overview.md

 how to configure `~/.ssh/config` to enable this for specific domains/machines etc.

-## permissions-elevation

-Attendees will learn how to use sudo and su, the difference between them, and how to manage sudoers.

 ## your-server

 Attendees will each be given a `username.learndeployment.com` domain that